Central Web Hosting Services are set up to provide a consolidated, fully monitored and managed environment for hosting departmental

 - With proper justification, the central support staff may examine system accounting logs and/or access any account's directories to investigate and/or resolve system problems.

-- Should the Web or Secure FTP sites hosted become the target of a network attack or a target of the investigation arisen from a security incident, the central support reserves the right to take any necessary actions (including, but not limited to, temporary suspension of the account holder's account) in order to restore normal server or network operation.
+- Should the websites hosted become the target of a network attack or a target of the investigation arisen from a security incident, the central support reserves the right to take any necessary actions (including, but not limited to, temporary suspension of the account holder's account) in order to restore normal server or network operation.

 Arrangement for Central Web and Secure FTP Hosting Environments

-Windows Server 2008 R2 and the Microsoft IIS Web Server with SSL support (2048 bit).
+Windows Server and the Microsoft IIS Web Server with SSL support (2048 bit).

 Microsoft SQL server will be used to support the database requirement.

-Basic programming environment supported are the ASP, ASP.NET script and JAVA programming.
+Basic programming environment supported are the ASP, ASP.NET, and JAVA programming.